 1. Valentine’s Day Spot It Game

 This adorable Valentine’s Day Spot It game is perfect for singing time!
 Each of the symbols coordinates with a pre-selected Primary Song with a Valentine’s Day theme.
 Or, you can customize your song list and pick what the symbols will represent for a completely customized singing time!
+If you have extra time, let them come up with actions to match the spot it shapes!

 Head over to grab the printable Valentine’s Day Spot It + Sing It game!
 It includes 13 printable cards and even smaller cards that can be used in your Come Follow Me lessons or at home with your kids!